People

 Research

-International collaboration is a central element of my research practice as a British researcher, located in the UK, working in Caribbean literary studies.
-I recently led an international project, Representing gender-based violence: literature, performance and activism in the Anglophone Caribbean, funded by the UK Arts and Humanities Research Council (2021-24), working in collaboration with co-investigators, researchers and NGOs in Jamaica, Trinidad and Tobago and the UK.
-This project had three main aims: to analyse representations of gender-based violence (GBV) in contemporary Caribbean literary and performance cultures, to generate new creative work on the theme of GBV, and to equip young people to take leadership in arts activism against GBV.
-As part of my work on this project, I co-edited an anthology with Shivanee Ramlochan, Unstitching Silence: Fiction and Poetry by Caribbean Writers on Gender-based Violence (Peekash Press, forthcoming November 2024), and worked with the project team and partners to produce an open-access teaching resource, GBV Education for Youth: a Caribbean Arts-based Facilitation Guide
+I previously led an international research project, Representing gender-based violence: literature, performance and activism in the Anglophone Caribbean, funded by the UK Arts and Humanities Research Council (2021-24), working with an interdisciplinary team of researchers in Jamaica, Trinidad and Tobago and the UK.
+We analysed representations of gender-based violence in contemporary fiction, poetry, and popular music, and we worked with writers to generate new creative material on this topic (I co-edited, with Shivanee Ramlochan, Unstitching Silence: Fiction and Poetry by Caribbean Writers on Gender-based Violence, published by Peekash Press in 2025).
+We also collaborated with secondary schools and youth-oriented NGOs to develop a creative methodology for gender-based violence prevention work.
+Our project enabled the young people who participated to deepen their understanding of gender-based violence and speak out against it.
+I worked with the project team and partners to produce an open-access resource for teachers and youth programme facilitators, GBV Education for Youth: a Caribbean Arts-based Facilitation Guide

 This project emerged out of a broader international and interdisciplinary research networking project that I led in collaboration with Anthony Harriott (University of the West Indies) on Crime and its Representation in the Anglophone Caribbean, 1834-2018, funded by the British Academy (2016-19).
-The project brought social science researchers into dialogue with arts and humanities researchers, and involved over forty network members from the UK and across the Caribbean region.
-As an outcome of this project, I co-edited a special issue of the Caribbean Journal of Criminology, ‘Crime, Gender and Sexuality in the Anglophone Caribbean: Interdisciplinary Perspectives’, and launched the ongoing University of the West Indies and University of Leicester International Summer School, an annual week-long global studies programme for postgraduate students and early career researchers based in the Caribbean and the UK, hosted in alternate years by the University of Leicester and the University of the West Indies.
-I also wrote a book, Crime Fiction in the Caribbean: Reframing Crime and Justice (Oxford University Press, 2024)
+The project brought social science researchers into dialogue with arts and humanities researchers, and involved over 40 network members from Europe and across the Caribbean region.
+As an outcome of this project, I co-edited a special issue of the Caribbean Journal of Criminology and co-founded the ongoing University of the West Indies, University of Leicester and University of Alberta International Summer Institute, an annual week-long global studies programme for postgraduate students and early career researchers.
+I also wrote a book, Crime Fiction in the Caribbean: Reframing Crime and Justice (Oxford University Press, 2024).

 Publications